Bookmarks (bookshop)

 Bookmarks is Britain's largest socialist bookshop.
-It was founded in 1973 by the Socialist Workers Party (SWP) and is based in Bloomsbury, London.
+It is based in Bloomsbury, London.
 The company has published books since 1979 and is the official bookseller for the Trades Union Congress.

 The bookshop

 Bookmarks specialises in non-fictional and fictional books that concern politics, economics, anti-fascism, anarchism, labour history, trade unionism, arts and culture, anti-racism, the environment, biographies, and feminism.
 It also stocks radical books for children, eBooks, CDs, and DVDs.
 Their range of merchandise includes posters, mugs, bags, and cards.
 Novelty items stocked by Bookmarks include anti-Tory mugs and 'sherbet Lenin' soap.
 Live events are streamed from Bookmarks' YouTube channel.

 British politician Tony Benn described Bookmarks as "the university for activists."
 The bookshop is a member of the Alliance of Radical Booksellers.

 Premises

 Bookmarks originally began trading in 1971 as I.S.
 Books and was based at the Cotton Gardens International Socialists office until 1973.
 Between 1973 and 1974, the name Bookmarks was adopted and new premises were opened at 265 Seven Sisters Road, Finsbury Park, London.
 In the 1980s, this was also the mailing address for The Radical Bookseller, a magazine for the radical book trade.

 In 1998, Bookmarks opened its premises at 1 Bloomsbury Street, London.